JuanitoFatas/Guides/guides/edge/configuring.md

 * `config.action_controller.permit_all_parameters` sets all the parameters for mass assignment to be permitted by default.
 The default value is `false`.

-* `config.action_controller.action_on_unpermitted_params` enables logging or raising an exception if parameters that are not explicitly permitted are found.
+* `config.action_controller.action_on_unpermitted_parameters` enables logging or raising an exception if parameters that are not explicitly permitted are found.
 Set to `:log` or `:raise` to enable.
 The default value is `:log` in development and test environments, and `false` in all other environments.

 ### Configuring Action Dispatch